-In 2017 one of her portraits received a Certificate of Excellence by The Portrait Society of America.
-Her work has been exhibited in different well-known museums and galleries in Great Britain and The Netherlands.
-She is recognized as one of the leading contemporary artists in The Netherlands and featured in the book ‘Portraits of Portrait Artists’.
-Since 2011 she works and lives a large part of the year on Curacao and had the honor of painting two portraits of former governor of Curacao Frits Goedgedrag.
-Her painting of the Dutch King Willem-Alexander hangs in many offices and gouvernement buildings in The Netherlands.
+Dutch fine artist and portrait painter Bianca Berends (Born October 27, 1971) recently received a Certificate of Excellence for one of her portraits from the Portrait Society of America and was part of the BP Portrait Award in 2004.
+Her work has been exhibited in various well-known museums and galleries in Great Britain and The Netherlands.
+Reproductions of her portrait of the Dutch King Willem Alexander (2014) are part of the permanent collection of many governmental organizations in The Netherlands.
+She is recognized as one of the leading contemporary portrait artists in The Netherlands, various times featured in the Dutch media and in the book ‘Portraits of Portrait Artists’.
+Since 2011 she works and lives a large part of the year on the Caribbean island of Curacao and had the honor of painting two portraits of former governor of Curacao Frits Goedgedrag and a portrait of the former governor of Aruba Fredis Refunjol.

 My work is colorful and characterized by a solid, bold and expressive brushstroke.
 I am specialized in portraits but I’m first and foremost a painter.